 Linda Gloshinski joined The Land Conservancy of New Jersey in December 2010 as a Land Preservation Specialist focused on working with local communities to protect their remaining open spaces for…

 Lauren Krattiger is the Communications Manager at the Land Conservancy of New Jersey.
-She creates and oversees internal and external communications programs and designed the 2016 visual identity and website.
-Lauren brings over 10…
+She creates and oversees all of the organization's communications and designed the 2016 visual identity and website.
+Lauren brings over 14…

 Yvonne LoGiudice is our Senior Land Preservation Associate at The Land Conservancy of New Jersey.
 Her responsibilities include submitting acquisition grants to Federal, State, and County government agencies, assisting the…